DiscreteVic/DiscreteVic.github.io/MOS6507_core/BusSpec/README.md

 The default state is passive.

-The nodes can be unidirectional(write or read) or bidirectional(write and read).
+The nodes can be unidirectional(write) or bidirectional(write and read).

+In each transmission there is one exclusive write node simultaneous.

 ### Signals

 - Control (Controller -> Node):

-Enable [1 bit] -> "0": (default) Pasive, not involved every signal remains 'Z'(high impedance).
-"1": Active, Write or Read from/to data bus according Operation signal.
+Enable [1 bit] -> "0": (default) Pasive, not involved at communication, every signal remains 'Z'(high impedance).

-Operation [1 bit] -> "0": (default) Read from data bus.
 "1": Active, Write to data bus.

+Load [1 bit] -> "0": (default) Pasive, not involved at communication.
+"1": Active, Reads from data bus.
 Required just for bidirectional nodes.

 - Data (Node <-> Bus):